-Mr. Hori founded the Entrepreneurs’ Organization (EO) Japan Chapter in 1995 and became the first board member from Asia in charge of the Asia-Pacific region in 1996.
-He also served on the World Economic Forum (WEF)’s New Asian Leaders Executive Committee and Global Agenda Council on New Models of Leadership, as well as the Harvard Business School Alumni Board, and the Global Advisory Council of the Wilson Center.
+Mr. Hori founded the Entrepreneurs’ Organization (EO) Japan Chapter in 1995 and became the first EO board member from Asia in 1996.
+He has also served on the World Economic Forum’s New Asian Leaders Executive Committee, the Global Agenda Council on New Models of Leadership, the Harvard Business School Alumni Board, and the Global Advisory Council of the Wilson Center.
 He has been featured on the cover of Forbes Japan and Forbes Asia as one of the most successful entrepreneurs in Japan.

 Mr. Hori received his BS in engineering from Kyoto University and his MBA from Harvard Business School.
 He has authored several books, including Visionary Leaders Who Create and Innovate Societies, Six Dimensions of Life, and My Personal Mission Statement.
 He is an avid swimmer and enjoys spending time with his wife and five sons.